quynhdinh/quynhdinh.github.io/_posts/2025-07-29-twice-faster-all-subset-bit-trick.md

 ```
 There is a better way to generate all subsets.
 For a given mask, we can quickly find the `1` that turns on the least significant bit, which corresponds to the first element in the subset.
 This can be done using the expression `m & (-m)`, which isolates the lowest set bit.
 We can then use `__builtin_ctz` to find its position, allowing us to build the subset without iterating through all bits.
 Then we substract this bit from the mask and repeat the process until the mask becomes zero.

-This method is precisely twice faster than the previous method.
-Consider all the bit representations from `0` to `2^N - 1`.
-The number of 1's is exactly the same as the number of 0's, so by quickly finding the next `1`, we can halve the number of operations needed to generate all subsets.

 The code is as follows:
 ```cpp